saturdays-ai-santiago/Saturdays-AI-Santiago/Sesión 2/README.md

-# Module 2: Linear Regression
+# Módulo 3: Regresión Lineal
 ================================================================================

 Welcome to module 2 of the introductory course to data for good where we will be exploring linear regression - the first machine learning algorithm of this course!